StatStud/track-my-week/archetypes/default.md

 ## How is my career going?
 When was the last time I was promoted?

+## Will my parents end up in a nursing home?
+How will I be able to keep my diverse family together?
+How will I be able to maintain the generational wisdom of my family?

 ## Review your "fears" section under "Who am I" section; is there something you're not confronting that you should be?

 ## What does my social circle look like?
 With whom am I interacting a lot (in order)?